snowxzf/MAT292_Project/README.md

 The included tumour_data.csv is derived from the LUMIERE dataset (Longitudinal Glioblastoma MRI with expert RANO evaluation).
 We performed automated segmentation using HD-GLIO and nnU-Net, extracting volumetric data across four MRI sequences (T1, T1c, T2, and FLAIR).
 This ensures the numerical models are grounded in high-fidelity, longitudinal clinical observations.

 ## Verification Script (**FOR TAS**)
-To facilitate quick grading, the scripts test_em.py, test_milstein.py, and test_srk.py have been pre-configured as "High-Efficiency" versions.
+To facilitate quick grading, the scripts test_em.py, test_milstein.py, and test_srk.py have been pre-configured as "High-Efficiency" versions within the folder test.
 These scripts isolate a single patient and use optimized hyperparameters to significantly reduce wall-clock runtime without compromising the underlying mathematical logic.
 We have implemented two primary changes to the numerical configurations to ensure each script finishes in around 5-10 minutes total for all three scripts:
 1. Discretization ($\Delta t$): Increased to $\Delta t = 0.5, 1$.
 By using a larger step size, the number of iterations per simulation is reduced.
 3. Ensemble Size ($M$):Standard: $M = 60$ paths (For stable 95% Confidence Intervals).Grading Mode: $M = 20$ paths.
 This reduces the Monte Carlo computational load by 66%.